digital-asset/daml/README.md

 ### Shared memory segment issues

-On macOS at least, it looks like our setup is not always properly closing all the resources PostgreSQL uses.
+On macOS at least, it looks like our setup does not always properly close the resources PostgreSQL uses.
 After a number of test runs, you may encounter an error message along the lines of:

 ```
 FATAL:  could not create shared memory segment: No space left on device